← All varieties

 Fruit

-Calyx: Closed; segments slightly recurved.
+Calyx: Closed; segments slightly recurved (Downing).

-Basin: Medium, furrowed.
+Basin: Medium, furrowed (Downing).

-Core/Seeds: Core small.
+Core/Seeds: Core small (Downing).

 Season

-September (Downing); late summer (Thomas).
+September (Downing).
+Late summer (Thomas).

 Uses